-“There are many oncology patients in Raleigh and the outlying area who can benefit from the Duke healthcare system and access to a major medical center and clinical trials,” said medical oncologist Margaret Deutsch, MD, (pictured in the circle above) one of the nine physicians who joined Duke from CCNC.
-“When you need an expert, or have an unusual illness, or you need a referral to a tertiary care center, the ability to refer directly to Duke is a huge benefit.
+“There are many oncology patients in Raleigh and the outlying area who can benefit from the Duke healthcare system and access to a major medical center and clinical trials,” said medical oncologist Margaret Deutsch, MD, one of the nine physicians who joined Duke from CCNC.
+“When you need an expert or have an unusual illness, or you need a referral to a tertiary care center, the ability to refer directly to Duke is a huge benefit.
 And with the whole Duke system on a single electronic health record flowing through all the different Duke sites, I think that’s also huge.”

 The three former CCNC locations – now known as Duke Cancer Center Macon Pond, Duke Cancer Center Cary, and Duke Cancer Center Cary Radiation Oncology – are officially part of DCI and Duke Raleigh Hospital (DRAH).
 Building on the Duke Cancer Center at Duke Raleigh, this brings the total number of Duke cancer specialists based in Wake County to more than 30 physicians.